• Skip to primary navigation

 2. Make a commitment to yourself to change

 This might seem obvious but I think this is a step that is often overlooked.
-Enter into a contract with yourself to start practicing this new habit.
+Enter into a contract with yourself to start practising this new habit.
 And don’t break this commitment!
 You won’t easily break your commitment to another person, would you?
 So why do it to yourself?

 3. Be clear on the new habit you are creating